 A piece of history on the Death Railway and World War II:

 The Chief Abbot of Wat Chai Chumphon, the Venerable Phra Theppanyasuthee, founded the JEATH War Museum in 1977.
 His hope, desire, and intention were to shine a light on the appalling conditions that the WWII prisoners of war (POW) had to endure while building the infamous Death Railway from 1942 to 1943.
-The museum is located at the junction of the Kwae Yai and Kwae Noi rivers in Kanchanaburi and sits within the grounds of the Chai Chumphon temple.
+You’ll find the museum at the junction of the Kwae Yai and Kwae Noi rivers in Kanchanaburi.
+It also sits within the grounds of the Chai Chumphon temple.

 There are two sections in the museum itself:

-The first is a replica of the POW’s living quarters with a collection of sketches depicting the arch treatments the prisoners had to endure during the construction of the railway.
+The first is a replica of the POWs living quarters.
+There you’ll discover a collection of sketches depicting the arch treatments the prisoners had to endure during the railway construction.

-The second has an array of bamboo huts holding pictures, artwork, correspondence from the POWs.
-You’ll also see a few other relics from the war, as well as an “unexploded” Allied bomb sent to destroy the bridge.
-There is also a ten minutes video presentation in this section of the museum.
+The second has an array of bamboo huts holding pictures, artwork, and correspondence from the POWs.
+You’ll also see a few other relics from the war, including an unexploded Allied bomb sent to destroy the bridge.
+You’ll also have the chance to sit through a video presentation in this section of the museum.

-The JEATH War Museum is managed and maintained by the monks who live and pray at the adjacent Wat Chai Chumphon.
-The temple has some fascinating statues and shrines of its own, including one made out of a WWII-era boat that the monks dredged out of the river, thus making it well worth a visit.
+The JEATH War Museum is managed and maintained by monks who live and pray at the adjacent Wat Chai Chumphon.
+The temple holds some fascinating statues and shrines of its own.
+One of those is a WWII-era boat that the monks dredged out of the river, making it well worth your visit.